 Seed mix used to be the standard diet for parakeets, but there have been a lot of advances in avian nutrition over the last few decades.
 Your parakeet needs a varied diet in order to receive rounded nutrition.

 According to Doctors Foster and Smith, pellets are a combination of proteins, seeds, grains, vegetables and fruits that are ground up and baked into uniform shapes.
 Unlike seed mixes where a parakeet can choose just the seeds he likes and leave the rest behind, pellets provide rounded nutrition with every bite.
 Birds eat throughout the day, so keep about two tablespoon of pellets available, and replenish them whenever they run low.

-Whenever possible, choose natural color pellets instead of pellets that contain artificial coloring, and be sure to choose the right size pellets for your pet, Brands like Roudybush and Zupreem offer pellets sized for parakeets and a variety of other species.
+Whenever possible, choose natural color pellets instead of pellets that contain artificial coloring, and be sure to choose the right size pellets for your pet, Brands like Roudybush offer pellets sized for parakeets and a variety of other species.

 Parakeet mixes usually contain a blend of white and red millet, oat groats, and other seeds and grains.
 They are good for your pet, but not as a sole diet, so feed about a teaspoon daily.

 Dried egg food is available at most pet supply stores.
 However, you can boil an egg for your bird at home, and mash it up with the shell to provide a little extra protein and calcium.
 Serve about one teaspoon of dried or cooked egg about twice a week.

 According to Doctors Foster and Smith, the list of safe fruits and vegetables is long since parakeets can eat nearly anything that people do, with some important exceptions.
 Here is a partial list that will offer your pet plenty of variety.
 Note that these foods are typically chopped fine for a bird this small, and you can combine these foods in any combination your bird likes.
 Plan to offer about one tablespoon daily.